Pumping Stations at the Nymphenburg Palace: Green Pump House

 In 1803, Joseph von Baader replaced these works by more powerful and quieter pumping installations which are still operating.
 From the canal, small headraces feed two undershot water wheels in the central section of the Green Pump House.
 The smaller water wheel has a diameter of 4.70 m, a width of 1.27 m and 36 blades.
 The wheel is connected to a crankshaft operating the pumping works in the adjoining room.
 Connecting rods raise and lower three large beams (balanciers).
 Their other end is connected via pumping rods to six pistons moving up and down in vertical cylinders.
 The frame of the machine is of oak wood, the beams and rods are made of cast iron, the crank is of wrought iron.
 The pistons and cylinders are made of brass.
 The pistons are wrapped in leather envelopes for smooth running and tightening and the leather is kept wet and supple by water from separate little pipes.
 The pistons' stroke length is 65 cm.

-Baader placed closed cast iron pressure vessels filled with air between the pumps and the outlet pipes in order to cushion the different hydraulic pressures caused by the pumps and thus maintain a high and almost even water pressure in the cast iron duct leading to the fountain.
+Baader installed closed cast iron pressure vessels filled with air between the pumps and the outlet pipes to cushion the varying hydraulic pressures generated by the pumps, and thus maintain a high and almost even water pressure in the cast iron duct leading to the fountain.

 The pressure vessel bears the following inscription: